 Dir.
 Danny Steinmann

 Five years after his run in with hulking serial killer Jason Voorhees, 17 year old Tommy Jarvis is still traumatised by memories and nightmares of that fateful night.
 Released from an institution and sent to live in a halfway house for troubled teens undergoing rehabilitation, Tommy’s nightmare is far from over.
 A slew of brutal murders in the area would suggest Jason has returned from the grave – or that Tommy has flipped out completely.
-But who’s that bit part actor over there with the wild ‘n’ crazy look in his eye?
-Is it someone who is pretending to be Jason to avenge the death of his secret bastard son – also a resident at the halfway house?!
+But who’s that minor cast member over there with the wild ‘n’ crazy look in his eye?
+Is it someone who is pretending to be Jason to avenge the death of his illegitimate son – also a resident at the halfway house?!
 No!
 Surely not!!!

 Aside from the mixed-up, ‘crazy’ teens,

 Director Danny Steinmann lacks the ability to inject any sort of tension into proceedings at all.
-The former adult movie director seems more at home helming the various scenes where female characters take their clothes off.
-Indeed, much of the film feels like a porn film as it is made up of the same kind of vignettes you might find in an adult film, most of the characters are only introduced for one thing – here though, it’s to be killed.
+The former adult movie director seems more at home helming the various scenes where characters take their clothes off.
+Indeed, a few scenes come across as a bit 'porny', and as ever with this series, most of the characters are only introduced for one thing – to be killed.
 Yes, many of the characters in Friday the 13th movies are only introduced to be killed, but at least there are some attempts, as weak as they may be, to flesh them out a little before they're cut up.
-Even the final chase scene – often the saving grace of many of the other lesser sequels – lacks any sort of impact.
+Even the final chase scene – often the saving grace of many of the other lesser sequels – lacks any sort of impact here.

 The kills have become mechanical and by-the-numbers (though again, some would argue that this has been the case throughout the series!) and the stalking scenes leading up to them exhibit no tension whatsoever: characters do drugs/party/have sex/do Eighties robot dancing in their bedroom, think they hear a noise, go back to what they were doing, turn around and BAM!